 - Your application must primarily benefit people living within the Borough of Worthing.

 - You may apply for any amount up to £1,500

-- You will need a bank or building society account with at least two unrelated people authorised to sign cheques or make withdrawals.
+- You will need a bank or building society account and a process by which two unrelated people authorise payments.

-- You will need a set of rules or a constitution and also an agreed management structure.
+- You will need a set of rules or a constitution and a clear management structure.
+We can advise new projects with this requirement.
 We can advise new projects with this requirement.

 - Your application is more likely to be successful if you can show evidence of “matched funding” for at least 50% of the amount you request.
 This can be from other funding sources or can be calculated using the rate of £10 per. hour for the hours worked by your volunteers.

 - We are less likely to fund existing organisations that have reserves or realisable assets valued at more than twelve months of their operating costs.